 - Research Component

-(a research methods course, and a doctoral project)
+(a research methods course, and a doctoral research project)

 - Clinic Component

-(clinical staffing courses, supervised clinics at both campuses, and field work at community agencies; ~1100 hours)
+(clinical staffing courses, supervised clinics at both campuses, and field work at community agencies; ~900 hours prior to the Clinical Externship)

 - Full-time Clinical Externship